solace-fi/solace-docs/docs/what-is-solace.md

 # What is Solace?

+Blockchain is a revolutionary technology that has a great chance to change the world.
+The digital asset space is a fast paced environment and there is uncertainty associated with using these new applications.
+Like most revolutions, it can be messy and risky to navigate.

-The idea behind Solace was envisioned because of the need to make the DeFi space more safe, secure and trusted.
-With that goal in mind, our protocol was built to enable millions of users to onboard,  de-risk DeFi and become a viable alternative to TradFi.
-Our coverage policies can protect liquidity providers, Defi protocols or DAOs to mitigate loss from hacks, bugs and exploits.
-However, Solace is not about insurance or coverage products.
-Solace, first and foremost, is a community behind the protocol aiming at providing safety and confidence in a way that is accessible, simple, and transparent to everyone across the world.
+Solace is building a community around making this space safe, secure and trusted so that we can onboard and de-risk DeFi and other crypto applications while opening the space to millions of users.
+We recently launched a coverage policy protocol that enables protection for liquidity providers, Defi protocols or DAOs to mitigate loss from hacks, bugs and exploits.
+Our purpose is to transform DeFi by delivering intelligent and empowering tools for a safe, secure and trusted industry.

 ## How to interact with Solace:

-Despite how powerful the Solace protocol is, getting coverage is an easy and simple experience.
+Despite the powerful impact, getting coverage with the Solace protocol is an easy and simple experience.

 **- Buy Coverage**: Invest in DeFi, get coverage, and sleep well while your money is working for you.

-**- Underwrite the Risk**: Provide your ETH to the Underwriting Pool and generate returns on your capital.
+**- Bond Assets**: Buy $SOLACE through bonding at a discount, while Solace users receive assets for the underwriting activity they participate in.

+**- Stake $SOLACE**: Buy $SOLACE through bonding or on the open market and stake it to earn yield from protocol revenue and to unlock governance rights.

 **- Become a Risk Manager**: Develop risk assessment models and earn a fee as people buy coverage.